oracle/cloudtestdrive/AppDev/functionsandevents/FnHandson.md

 We have created for you an Oracle Linux 7 based virtual machine within the Oracle Cloud to host this lab.
 The machine has been installed with Docker and some other prerequisites for installing and running Fn.
 You will continue this now ...

 Use the SSH client of your choice to SSH to your lab virtual machine which will have been assigned at the start of the workshop.
 SSH as the **opc** user and use the id\_rsa private key.
-For example on Mac or Linux use the following command:
+For example on Mac or Linux use the following commands:

 ```
+$ chomd 600 /path/to/id_rsa
 $ ssh -i /path/to/id_rsa opc@your.vm.ip.address
 ```